akaase/hw-02-programming-fundamentals/README.md

 So, you've just installed Python!
 Let's put your skills to the test.

-n this assignment, you'll practice:
+In this assignment, you'll practice:

 * Declaring and using variables
 * Using mathematical operators